Roberts Research Group

 Fellowship Sponsors

-Pre and post doctoral positions are funded by the National Human Genome Research Institute (Grant #T32 HG-010030), University of Michigan School of Public Health, Rackham Graduate School, and the Center for Bioethics and Social Sciences in Medicine.
+Pre and post-doctoral positions were funded by the National Human Genome Research Institute (Grant #T32 HG-010030), the University of Michigan School of Public Health, Rackham Graduate School, and the Center for Bioethics and Social Sciences in Medicine.

 Share this: